London Exhibitions Guide 2021 | Last Updated 19.07.21

 Van Go?
 Van Goff?
 Whatever, you know his paintings.
 Maybe you’ve even seen them in real life.
 But have you seen them blown up as larger-than-life projections that swirl around you in perfectly choreographed synchronicity alongside the sights, sounds and smells of France and the Netherlands?
 No?
 Well 7,000,000 people around the world have; they seemed to like it; and as of June, you can join them.
 READ MORE

-Details: Van Gogh Alive is at Kensington Gardens (closest tube station South Kensington) from 4th June – 26th September.
+Details: Van Gogh Alive is at Kensington Gardens (closest tube station South Kensington) until 26th September.
 Tickets cost from £24, and you can book here.

 Like culture?
 Like being indoors?
 This guide to London’s nicest cinemas is for you, friend.